webplumbr/webplumbr.github.io/index.md

 experience.
 I advocate less complicated frameworks or implementations that follow a pattern and offers predictable and repeatable approach in solving a problem.

-These days, I prefer a work-life balance in order to focus and spend time with my family.
-So, please keep this in mind before you consider me for a role.
-That said, I am committed to what I undertake and thrive well in environment that has less layers of fat and a consideration for basic human values.
+I enjoy working in progressive minded places that value human relationship.
+I am committed to what I undertake and thrive well in supportive environment.

 I have worked across different sized Companies, profit and non-profit, and across economies, developed ones such as US of A, New Zealand, Australia